LukePappa/Ourism/text.md

 Next is complete surrender: Divine Love consumes you and you feel God throughout your whole body.
 This is a state of ecstasy and rapture.

-The final stage is utter, absolute surrender: union with God is attained.
+The final stage is utter, absolute surrender: union with God.

 Over time the frequency, duration, and depth of these experiences tend to increase, though every day is different.